 All of Planète Chocolat’s products are non-GMO, made with 100% cocoa butter, and are free of preservatives and artificial colors.
 And they’re surprisingly well-priced at 42.75€ for 500 g of choose-your-own pralines or 72.00€ for a full kilo.
 They also offer a 250 g box for under 30.00€, as well as a variety of pre-selected Belgian truffles, pralines, sugar-free chocolates, macarons, and even chocolate spreads for Nutella lovers looking for a more upscale experience :)

-Florists are notoriously shady, so Robert and I find it frustrating to organize gifts for occasions back home like birthdays and Mother’s Day, and we’re often in the market for after-the-fact “thank you” gifts for people who’ve hosted us when we’re abroad.
-Planète Chocolat’s chocolate delivery service is our new go-to for these situations!
+Florists are notoriously shady, so I find it frustrating to organize gifts for occasions back home like birthdays, and I’m often in the market for after-the-fact “thank you” gifts for people who’ve hosted me when I’m abroad.
+Planète Chocolat’s chocolate delivery service is my new go-to for these situations!

 The presentation was wonderful with the chocolates arriving in this sumptuous velvet bag!
 It also contained a personalized note with a list of all the varieties of pralines that were included in the box… which was super helpful considering there were 42 different types!

 The heavenly scent of the cocoa punctuated with hints of the different fillings made it difficult not to sample to goods before I’d had a chance to photograph them!

 I can only imagine what the Planète Chocolat shop smells like, and we fully intend to find out next time we’re in Brussels :) Planète Chocolat also offers a chocolate making workshop where their master chocolatiers teach you how to make your own chocolates… we’d love to give that a try!

 Robert and I chose the assortment together over coffee one Saturday morning.
 I went with unusual flavors like the violet, rose, jasmine, tonka bean, and pepper ganaches.
 Robert went with more traditional choices like the truffle, cocoa, raspberry, marzipan… and being English, the red berry tea ganaches.
 We also chose a number of caramels, which included mocha, chocolate, orange, and salty butter varieties.